 Frozen embryo transfers have been proven to be as effective as fresh embryo transfers to become pregnant.

 Advances in cryopreservation (freezing) technology and use of cryoprotectants have significantly improved survival rates of embryos being frozen.
 As survival of the embryo through the freezing and thawing process significantly depends on its quality, only good quality embryos are selected for this process.

 If you wish to transfer your frozen embryos to another clinic or city, both you and your partner will be required to give your informed consent by filling the relevant forms.
 These will be explained to you in further detail by your fertility care team.

 Birla Fertility helped us find hope again.
 We had two failed IVF cycles before coming here.
 The doctors counselled us and told us to try a FET cycle.
-They were with us at every step.
+They were with us at every step and we felt that they lived up to their promise of – All Heart.
+All Science.
 We became parents two weeks back and we are so happy!
 Thank you for helping us become a family!

 Priya and Anuj